Harry Hill's Fruit Corner

-Harry Hill's Fruit Corner was a radio show broadcast on BBC Radio 4 in the United Kingdom.
+Harry Hill's Fruit Corner is a radio show broadcast on BBC Radio 4 in the United Kingdom.
 It ran for four series between 1993 and 1997.
 The series starred Harry Hill, Al Murray, Burt Kwouk and Martin Hyder, and was the predecessor for Hill's breakthrough television series, Harry Hill.

 Background

 Hill achieved his big breakthrough in August 1992 when he won the Perrier Award for Best Newcomer at the Edinburgh Festival Fringe.
 The show was commissioned shortly after he received the award.
 Fruit Corner ran for four series on BBC Radio 4.
 The first of these, in 1993, contained four episodes, but after the show's success, it returned for three further six episode runs in 1994, 1995 and 1997.

 The show acted as a springboard for Hill's television career, and his Channel 4 show, Harry Hill, was similar in style and structure to Fruit Corner.
 A compilation of the best material from Series 1 to 3 was released on audio CD and cassette on 2 October 1995.